Skip to content

 • A leaving certificate from a German school abroad or proof of your higher education entrance qualification.
 This is a school-leavers’ certificate that allows you to enter a university in the country where you graduated.

 • Proof of your German language skills.
-You currently need at least a B2 certificate.
-When the new Skilled Immigration Act comes into force (from March 2024), a B1 German language certificate will be sufficient.
+You need at least a B1 certificate.

 Good to know: A blocked account is one way of proving that you have sufficient financial resources.
 If you are looking for a training or university spot, you are obliged to have a certain minimum amount in this account: Currently, it is 1,027 for every month you spend looking for a training or university spot in Germany.
 This money remains blocked in the account until you arrive in Germany.
 Another special feature of the blocked account is that you cannot withdraw or transfer money from it as you wish– you may withdraw a maximum of 1,027 per month unless you have deposited more than the required minimum amount.